andyvroberts/apricot/DataZonesA.md

 # Big Data Management Example A
-Although there is no single fixed data zoning methodology, many varieties of data zone names and conventions exist.
+Although there is no single data zoning taxonomy, many varieties of data zone names and conventions exist.
 However, in abstract the following 3 data lake zones are usually represented.
 These can be thought of visually as layers:
 1. Ingestion Layer
 2. Warehouse/Lakehouse Layer
 3. Consumer Layer